-We offer three dual degree programs that afford students the opportunity to simultaneously complete two degrees with a reduced course load.
 Students wishing to pursue a dual degree must apply to both programs and be admitted separately.
 An admissions decision in one program does not affect the admissions decision in another program.

 The Health care industry is becoming increasingly more complex in both the delivery of services and in organizational structure.
 Along with this has come competition among providers to a degree heretofore unheard of in health care.
 As the nation's third largest business sector, the health care industry accounts for about 15 percent of our GDP.
 As leaders of one of the most regulated industries in the United States, health care executives require extensive knowledge of state and federal regulations, reimbursement, insurance, medical ethics, contract law, mergers and acquisitions, tax laws, and antitrust laws, to name but a few areas.
 This has created a vigorous demand for legal experts who understand the intricacies of the health care industry as well as health law.
 To meet the demand for health law experts, VCU developed a dual degree program in law and health administration in partnership with the University of Richmond School of Law, a program established in 1986.
 Created as a cooperative venture between the universities, the program addresses legal issues that affect organizations, financing, and delivery of health services.

 The JD/MHA can be completed with a minimum 4 years of coordinated study and a minimum 123 credit hours instead of 146 credit hours.
 Students accepted into this program will be permitted to count 11 credit hours from the JD program towards the requirements of the MHA program and 12 credit hours in the MHA program towards the requirements of the JD program, for a total savings of 23 credit hours.